 There is a common misconception among mission-driven organizations that social impact measurement is complex and cost-intensive.
 To ease the complexity there are multiple resources and frameworks and it's just a matter of putting these tools into practice (which sometimes does require capital, just maybe not as much as you feared).

-In this article, I will point out that social impact measurement is not necessarily expensive if we change the way we approach it by leveraging the available research and tools.
+Social impact measurement is not necessarily expensive if we change the way we approach it by leveraging the available research and tools.